We’re text mining the transcripts of the TV show LOST, and visualizing them!

 We can also see the reading level per character.
 I wanted to see if there was variation between characters in terms of reading level.
 Below is the reading level of the top 25 characters.

 FARADAY is the most complex speaker, with 7th grade level.
 Most of the heavy hitters, the big 8 if you will, have 3rd grade reading level which I’m thinking brings the episode averages down because they speak way more than other characters.
 I wonder if differences like this was apparent on the TV show, particularly

 KATE (3rd grade).

 I saved the prettiest for last!
-I saw this visualization for “Les Miserables” by Neoformix10 and had to try to adapt it for LOST.
-This one attempts to show which words occur in which episodes in a radial manner.
+I saw this visualization for “Les Miserables” by Neoformix and had to try to adapt it for LOST.
 You can get a sense of how prominent and often a word was used throughout the series.
-I’ve picked a couple of word groups, colored individually.
-The lines represent occurrences with thicker lines meaning more hits.
-Seasons are colored the same so it’s easier to see seasonal themes.
-Click on words to toggle them on or off, and use < and > buttons to cycle through groups of words.
+I picked a couple of word groups, colored individually.
+Click on words to toggle them on or off, and use arrow buttons to cycle through groups of words.

 That’s it, if you’ve made it this far, I thank you for reading along.
 Hope this was entertaining and a bit informative.
 I love hearing any patterns you find, observations or feedback, so please let me know in the comments.

 If you can’t get enough, below is a list of similar analyses that you might like, which this post was heavily inspired from.